nemo-cluster/jumphost/README.md

 For the user management to work you need to run at least the roles tagged with `core`.

+The playbook `jumphost.yml`  has an update function, which you can omit if you want.
+But usually it is not bad idea to update your packages quite often (see role [`autoupdate`](#autoupdate)).

 ### epel-repo

 Role installs the [Extra Packages for Enterprise Linux (EPEL)](https://docs.fedoraproject.org/en-US/epel/) repository.
 It is needed for Ansible.
 Should already be installed in an earlier step.